Test Case vs Test Scenario: What is the Difference?

 • Obtain the project’s SRS and FRQ documents.

-• The test case can be written once a prototype has been created and requirements documents have been compiled.
+• The test case can be written once a prototype has been created and the requirements documents have been compiled.

 Respond to the questions in the test case by outlining the necessary processes and conditions: